ThomasMeissnerDS/e2e_ml/README.md

 depending on class imbalance.

 For multiclass we recommend to start with small samples as algorithms like Xgboost and LGBM will easily grow in memory consumption with growing number of classes.
+LGBM focal or neural network will be good starts here.

 Whenever classes are imbalanced (binary & multiclass) we recommend to use the preprocessing step "autoencoder_based_oversampling".
 """